Lucifer-0217/USELESS-AI/README.md

 - Add additional application support for popular programs.
 - Enhance voice recognition with custom wake words.
 - Expand to multi-language support.
-- Integrate with other cloud services for deeper system and online control.
+- Provide more advanced coding capabilities, such as debugging assistance and integration with IDEs.

 ## License